jiyinhe/ProfS2018/index.md

 * beyond the search engine result page: browsing, reading, analyzing and using retrieval results;
 * personalization and information recommendation for professional search;
 * search applications in a professional context (such as enterprise search, e-discovery and email search);
-* the evaluation and improvement of specialized search tools in working environments.
+* the evaluation and improvement of specialized search tools in working environments;
+* distributed and federated search in professional search environments;
+* multi-modal and multi-lingual search in professional environments.

 [EasyChair submission link](https://easychair.org/conferences/?conf=profs2018).